donomii/throff/README.md

 A lambda is a function that can be passed around like data.
 Lambdas are created with [ ].
 Lambdas are activated by CALL.

-    CALL LAMBDA [ PRINTLN Hello ]
+    CALL [ PRINTLN Hello ]

 will result in

     Hello

+LAMBDAs are the fundamental component of Throff.
+Using the [ ] brackets always creates a LAMBDA, no matter the context.
+There is nothing special about the IF function - it is just a function that takes 3 LAMBDA arguments.

+LAMBDAs can be converted to arrays

+    BIND my_array => ARRAY some_lambda

+LAMBDAs can be converted to strings like this:

+    BIND my_string => STRING GETFUNCTION some_function TOK

 ### Code

-Functions are kept as native arrays, and are created with the [ ] characters.
+Functions are kept as native arrays, and are created with

+    -> FUNC [ ]

 Note that because CODE is a datatype, any variable holding a function (that is, a CODE) immediately becomes a function, like this:

     a
     BIND a => say_hello
     DEFINE say_hello => [ PRINTLN Hello ]

 will output